Redtail asked Lena, “So how did you come to be part of the Wilder community?”

 She stepped into the tent and into a side room.
 She stood as straight as she could without touching her head to the ceiling.
-Her head was slightly bent over, so she decided to make her closet tripod about shoulder height.
+Her head was slightly bent over looking as though her neck muscles gave out, so she decided to make her closet tripod about shoulder height.
 She stepped back outside and found three straight eye-height sticks and two more that didn’t need to be quite so straight.

 Redtail fastened the three straight pieces together about six inches from the top and gently spread the sticks about three feet apart at the base to form a tripod.
 She cut the other two sticks about in half and fastened three of them as crossbars on the tripod legs.
 The fourth, she laid across the crossbars as her closet-rod.

 She found her clothes, shook them straight and hung the shirt by the collar on a tripod crossbar.
 She draped the pants over the longest of the brace extensions.
 Redtail gave her closet a look, then went outside to find more straight sticks.
 She returned with a straight 18-incher of about 1 ½ inch diameter and a curved one about 16 inches and almost an inch in diameter.
 With her machete and a file, she smoothed both sticks.
 She smoothly rounded the ends of the curved stick after cutting it to around 14 inches.